-Our research focuses on four main areas: computer-aided interpretation, well testing, optimization of wellbore, and measurement of flow rate.
+Our research focuses on four main areas: computer-aided interpretation, permanent downhole gauges, temperature transient analysis, and machine learning in well test interpretation.
 Below are highlights from several ongoing and recently completed studies.

 Well testing provides a set of useful tools to estimate

 reservoir parameters.
 Based on the estimates, it is possible to

 forecast the reservoir behavior for future production and hence a

 reservoir can be utilized in an optimal way.